 Bard was once part of a clutch of “experimental” colleges that began to emerge in the 1920s as an alternative to the existing model.
 For one reason or another, most e went through a deep administrative and financial crisis in the mid to late 60s that either led to their extinction or their transformation.
 Victims of extinction included Franconia, a school that Leon Botstein took over as president in 1970 at the tender age of 23, the youngest in American history, and on account of his being the son-in-law of a trustee.
 Victims of transformation include Bard College, the next and last stop in the career of Leon Botstein.

 My initial reaction to Botstein’s arrival at Bard was positive.
 Splashy news articles intended to give the impression that he can walk on water accompanied every step in his career.
 Like someone who was at the Sermon on the Mount, I became a follower.
 That is, until I learned that Martin Peretz had become a member of the board of trustees around 1989, just when I was deeply involved in Nicaragua Solidarity.
 Long before I ever began using email, I sent him an angry and sarcastic letter about the propriety of such a figure being on the board when he was advocating the contra funding that had led to so many schools in Nicaragua suffering mortar attacks.
-He took the trouble to write me back a characteristic defense of his actions filled with self-justification and egomania, personality traits noted even by the Bard graduate who wrote the fawning New Yorker profile.
+He took the trouble to write me back a characteristic defense of his actions filled with self-justification and egomania, personality traits noted by many shrewd observers, even the Bard graduate who wrote the New Yorker profile.

 That letter set off a 25 year feud that is still going strong.
 To be more accurate, a one-way feud since Botstein never bothers to reply.
 Why should he?
 I am the proverbial gadfly so easy to be ignored.
 But it rankled Leon that his kids read my blog and kept asking questions about what I was writing.
 I would have loved to be a fly on the wall when his son asked him about the addition of Stewart Resnick to the board, an agribusiness magnate who has bought off the California Democratic Party in pursuit of his anti-environmental and anti-working class profit-making enterprises.